Moonjelly Foundation supports Indigenous-led stewardship of land and sea through shared knowledge and applied research.

-*Unlock funding that communities can actually access
+*Unlock funding communities can actually access

 *Apply science in ways that support ancestral decision-making